psaitu/swift-style-guide/README.md

 Names of classes, structs, enums, enum cases, typealiases, protocols and generic types should be capitalized.
 Generic types' names should start with letter `T`, when `U`, `V` and so on.

 Names should be meaningful and compact, written in camel case manner.
 Try to ask yourself whether the name of a type sufficiently explains its behavior.
-Meaningful naming is very important to other developers, because they define some expectations about their own roles.
+Meaningful naming is very important to other developers because they define some expectations about their own roles.

-It is strongly misadvised to name suffix your types with words like `Manager`, `Helper` or `Utility`, because they're meaningless and their role can be easily misinterpreted.
+It is strongly misadvised to name suffix your types with words like `Manager`, `Helper` or `Utility` because they're meaningless and their role can be easily misinterpreted.

 ## Function and argument naming